 Transmission Control Protocol (TCP) is a standard that defines how to establish and maintain a network conversation by which applications can exchange data.

-TCP works with the Internet Protocol (IP), which defines how computers send packets of data to each other.
-Together, TCP and IP are the basic rules that define the internet.
-The Internet Engineering Task Force (IETF) defines TCP in the Request for Comment (RFC) standards document number 793.
+One of the main communication protocols of the IP suite, TCP resides at the transport layer of the Open Systems Interconnection (OSI) model.
+It works with the IP, which defines how computers send packets of data to each other.
+Together, TCP and IP are the basic rules that define the internet and ensure the successful delivery of messages over networks.

 How Transmission Control Protocol works

 TCP is a connection-oriented protocol, which means a connection is established and maintained until the applications at each end have finished exchanging messages.